seancorfield/honeysql/doc/special-syntax.md

 ;;=> ["WHERE json_col = ?" {:a 1 :b "two"}]
 ```

+> Note: HoneySQL 1.x used `honeysql.format/value` for this.

 ## nest

 Used to wrap an expression when you want an extra